All students completing health-related programs* must meet the mandatory NSW Health Student Compliance requirements for:

 Upload your evidence to SONIA

 SONIA is the UOW Student Placement System; an online portal for all things related to placements.
 Once you have commenced at UOW you will be granted access to SONIA.
-Instruction on how to upload your evidence can be found in the Uploading evidence to SONIA guide (PDF).
+Instruction on how to upload your evidence can be found in the How to upload “check” evidence and how to navigate the Check Tab within SONIA guide (PDF).

 - Login to SONIA and navigate to the Checks Screen